 - (f) A joint committee shall be established to develop a curriculum guide for the extended day Kindergarten program. - (g) Individualized Benchmark Testing Effective September 1, 2004, all elementary teachers for grades K2 3 will be provided with substitute teacher coverage while administering individualized benchmark testing.
 These teachers will receive substitute coverage for the equivalent of two days- the equivalent of one in September and the equivalent of one in June-per teacher per year.
+In dual-language programs where teachers must complete this benchmark testing in two languages, the teachers will receive substitute coverage for the equivalent of four days -- two of which shall be in September and the remaining two in June -- per teacher, per year.
 The substitute will be compensated at the rate of \$15.00 per hour.
 The union will facilitate the hiring of retired teachers and others for this purpose.
 But if a regular substitute teacher is used, he/she will be paid in accordance with the collective bargaining agreement